Apply for a Discretionary Grant

 Travel requests for groups or individuals such as bands, sports teams, or classes

-The grants committee will make its recommendations on funding to the Foundation's Board of Trustees, which will make final funding recommendations to the Board of Directors of the Community Foundation Alliance (our governing body).
+The grants committee will make its recommendations on funding to the Board of Directors of the Community Foundation Alliance (our governing body).
 No lobbying or soliciting of grants committee members or board members will be permitted.

 All organizations that have submitted grant applications will be notified of the outcome of the grants committee's deliberation in writing no later than December 1.
 A Grant Awards Luncheon will be held in January.